Startr/WEB-Spaces-Accounts/README.md

 Use Docker to deploy this application.
 The included `Dockerfile` will build an image with the application and all dependencies installed.

+We also include a `captain-definition` file for use with [Caprover](https://caprover.com/).
+This file will automatically deploy the application to your Caprover instance.

+**Note:** You will need to set the environment variables in your Caprover instance.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.